-ExOne S-Print is suited for industrial purposes.
+ExOne, one of the top 3d printing companies in the world released S-Print, which is suited for industrial purposes.
 It can create complex 3D objects and molds directly from CAD data, eliminating the need for a physical pattern to create a core or mold.
 It boasts of high-accuracy, high-productivity, and customizable platform.

 Budget Resin 3D Printers ($150 – $300)

 Resin 3D printers deliver accurate prints and work relatively fast.
 Years ago, this type of machine used to cost tens of thousands of dollars.
 However, there are already desktop resin 3D printers available that deliver the same quality results but at a much cheaper price.